OperationCode/START_HERE/open_source_maintenance_policy.md

 * Open Pull Request (anyone)
 * Code reviewed by a Maintainer, Sergeant, or Project Lead - who will then approve or request changes to the pull request using Github's reviewing tool.
-* Merged after approvals by at least two Maintainers for the component(s) affected by your contribution.
+* Merged after approvals by at least one Maintainer for the component(s) affected by your contribution.

 ## Contribution Appeals Process